 Ensuring the best possible guest experience is the priority of hotels across the globe.
 With customer expectations on the rise and travelers being more connected than ever, technologies are instrumental in enabling the superior experiences consumers want to enjoy.

 For hotels, offering the latest technologies and valuable digital services faster than their competitors, today is a way to gain a competitive edge, says Shovan Sengupta.

 Shovan is the Global Vice President for Schneider Electric, in charge of the hotel segment.
 He is a subject matter expert on the evolutions in the hotel industry and how leading players embrace technologies to achieve myriad goals.
-On top of enhancing the guest experience, these include meeting hotel sustainability demands, increasing efficiency, reducing costs, and gaining the loyalty of travelers in a competitive industry with several challenges.
+On top of enhancing the guest experience, these include meeting sustainable hotel demands, increasing efficiency, reducing costs, and gaining the loyalty of travelers in a competitive industry with several challenges.

 Schneider Electric has become a major technology partner for several of the world’s leading hotel chains – and other hotels – in an amazingly short period.
 The company’s network of certified partners, specialized in hotel solutions, has been instrumental in making this success possible.

 Moreover, Schneider Electric succeeded in delivering precisely what the hotel sector needed faster than its competitors on the level of technologies, integrations, and its overall value proposition.